festelo/appinio-home-test/README.md

 The test is written for basket_address_cubit and covers two cases: cubit loading and street changing.
 [Link to the test](test/ui/pages/basket_sheet/basket_address_page/basket_address_cubit_test.dart)

+## CI/CD

+The project uses Github Actions for CI/CD, with two jobs executed upon pushes to the 'main' branch:

+* The `android` job builds the android apk and publishes it in the `releases` section.
+* The `web` job builds web application and deploys it to the `gh-pages` branch, which is used for github pages.

 ## Databases

 As per the requirements, Firestore is used to store food, and favorites are also stored there.
 The food in the basket is stored in-memory.